Pan-STARRS Pixel Analysis : Source Detection and Characterization

 \item DAOPhot : Pixel-map PSF model with analytical component. pro: well-tested, high-quality photometry. con: Difficult to use in an automated fashion, does it handle 2D variations well? \citep{1987PASP...99..191S}.

-\item Sextractor : pure aperture measurement with rudimentary object subtraction. pro: fast, widely used, easy to automate. con: poor object separation in crowded regions, PSF-modeling was only in beta, not widely used at the time \citep{sextractor}.
+\item Sextractor : pure aperture measurement with rudimentary source subtraction. pro: fast, widely used, easy to automate. con: poor source separation in crowded regions, PSF-modeling was only in beta, not widely used at the time \citep{sextractor}.

-\item galfit : detailed galaxy modeling. not a multi-object PSF analysis tool. con: does not provide a PSF model, not easily automated. very detailed results in very slow processing. only a galaxy analysis program \citep{2002AJ....124..266P}.
+\item galfit : detailed galaxy modeling. not a multi-source PSF analysis tool. con: does not provide a PSF model, not easily automated. very detailed results in very slow processing. only a galaxy analysis program \citep{2002AJ....124..266P}.

 \item SDSS phot : con: tightly integrated into the SDSS software environment \citep{2001ASPC..238..269L}.

 \end{itemize}